Benjaspet/Elixir/README.md

     </a>
 </p>

+### Disclaimer

+This project will no longer be maintained as development for Elixir has moved to Java.
+This code is outdated and will no longer be updated, and has been made open source for the benefit of the general public.

 ### Credits

-- Developer & sole maintainer: Ben Petrillo
+Developer & maintainer: Ben Petrillo

-### Features

-- [x] Full support for Spotify and SoundCloud (YouTube Together coming soon).
-- [x] Fully integrated slash commands.
-- [x] Support for playlist URLS with up to 100 songs.
-- [x] Numerous audio filters.
-- [x] Loop mode, by song or by entire queue.
-- [x] Pause & resume soundtracks.
-- [x] Adjustable volume.
-- [x] Ability to view the song queue for a guild.
-- [x] The ability to skip any song in the queue.
-- [x] Supreme audio quality.
-- [x] The ability to seek through songs and skip to a certain timestamp.
-- [x] Many more features not listed here.

 ### License

-© Copyright 2021-2022 Ben Petrillo.
+© Copyright 2021-Present Ben Petrillo.
 All rights reserved.
-- Unauthorized reproduction or use of this project, via any medium, is strictly prohibitted.
-- This project is to remain proprietary and confidential.

 Elixir is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md), and modification is permitted provided that proper credit is given to the original author(s).
-Under no circumstances should this repository be redistributed withount permission from the original author.